-Although not all of us can afford to escape to the famed Canyon Ranch in Arizona for a weekend of wellness and relaxation, that doesn’t mean you can’t enjoy a similar kind of getaway.
-A vacation that focuses on wellness, exercise, mindfulness and healthy eating choices can encourage long-term lifestyle changes that will benefit you and your family.
+Although not all of us can afford to escape to the famed Canyon Ranch in Arizona for a weekend of wellness and relaxation, that doesn’t mean you can’t enjoy a similar kind of getaway—and we all know most of us can use a wellness-focused vacation after dealing with the pandemic for nearly two years.

 Kripalu Center for Yoga & Health in Stockbridge, Massachusetts

 If you’re looking to save money, skip the structured retreats and simply take advantage of the daily yoga and Kripalu Yoga Dance offerings that are included in your room rate.
-But, if you’re really looking to treat yourself, services like Ayurvedic bodywork (from $90), massages (from $80), Reiki (from $80) and craniosacral therapy (from $80) can be added, as well as various lectures.
+But, if you’re really looking to treat yourself, services like Ayurvedic bodywork (from $115), massages (from $100), Reiki (from $95) and craniosacral therapy (from $95) can be added, as well as various lectures.

 Shambhala Mountain Center in Red Feather Lakes, Colorado

 Nestled high in the Colorado Rockies, the Shambhala Mountain Center was founded in 1971 by a Tibetan meditation master.
-The 600-acre mountain valley retreat hosts weekend and weeklong programs focusing on Shambhala, a type of meditation, as well as mindfulness, yoga, art and creativity, and relationships and work.
+The 600-acre mountain valley retreat hosts weekend and weeklong programs (from $100 for a two-night program, not including accommodation and meals) focusing on Shambhala, a type of meditation, as well as mindfulness, yoga, art and creativity, and relationships and work.

 The Christine Center in Willard, Wisconsin

-Set amid a 125-acre woodland sanctuary, the Franciscan-inspired Christine Center is known for its warm, welcoming spirit, healthful and delicious meals, contemplative practices and high-quality programming that ranges from yoga to mandala making to silent retreats (tuition from $40 a day).
+Set amid a 125-acre woodland sanctuary, the Franciscan-inspired Christine Center is known for its warm, welcoming spirit, healthful and delicious meals, contemplative practices and high-quality programming that ranges from yoga to mandala making to silent retreats (tuition from $80 a day).
 The peaceful grounds include a chapel, a meditation hall, a library full of spirituality volumes, an outdoor canticle meditation circle, walking trails and an art studio.

-Plan your trip: Clark County Economic Development Corporation & Tourism Bureau | Travel Wisconsin
+Plan your itinerary: Clark County Economic Development Corporation & Tourism Bureau | Travel Wisconsin

 Magic Tree Sanctuary in Meadows of Dan, Virginia

 A secluded, bucolic haven in the Blue Ridge Mountains, Magic Tree Sanctuary offers an escape from the hustle and bustle of daily life.
 The focus at the 53-acre property is the outdoors and most guests camp on the land that features rhododendron-filled woods, creeks, spring-fed ponds, pastureland and walking trails that invite you to slow down and appreciate nature.
 Several times a year from April to November, they offer guided programs in meditation, art and yoga, along with nature, gardening and writers’ workshops.
-Photo courtesy of Magic Tree Sanctuary

 Facilities are rustic but include a quartz rock garden, covered dining area, covered yoga platform, campfire circle and an off-grid bath/shower house.
 There is a two-bedroom, two-bathroom cabin available for rent (from $175 per night); otherwise, a tent and sleeping pad are provided (BYO sleeping bag).